-As Williams Flats Fire grows, smoke makes Spokane’s air quality among worst nationwide
+Smoke from nearby wildfire makes Spokane’s air quality among worst nationwide

 The Williams Flats Fire has burned 18,000 acres northwest of Spokane and is 25% contained.
 Temperatures in the area are expected to reach the upper 90s Wednesday, according to the National Weather Service in Spokane.

-The state Department of Ecology in Spokane and Yakima, the Colville Confederated Tribes, the Spokane Tribe, the Kalispel Indian Community and the Spokane Regional Clean Air Agency have all issued air quality alerts for people who are particularly vulnerable.
+The state Department of Ecology in Spokane and Yakima, the Colville Confederated Tribes, the Spokane Tribe, the Kalispel Indian Community and the Spokane Regional Clean Air Agency have issued air-quality alerts for people who are particularly vulnerable.
 The EPA predicts air quality Wednesday will be “unhealthy” for all.

-The weather pattern could begin to change on Thursday, bringing some relief to the region, The Spokesman-Review, reports.
+The weather pattern could begin to change on Thursday, bringing some relief to the region, says The Spokesman-Review.

 Tuesday’s firefighting efforts were temporarily halted when fire officials noticed an unauthorized drone flying through the Temporary Flight Restriction area, KING 5 reported.
 Aircraft being used to battle the blaze, including helicopters and large retardant planes, had to return to the airport until the drone left the area, the station reported.

-“Remember, ‘IF YOU FLY, WE CAN’T,'” Incident Commander Doug Johnson told KING.
-The fire management team said any person caught flying a drone or unmanned aircraft system in a zone that’s been designated a Temporary Flight Restriction area could be subject to a $20,000 fine.
+“Remember, ‘IF YOU FLY, WE CAN’T,'” incident commander Doug Johnson told KING 5.
+The fire-management team said any person caught flying a drone or unmanned aircraft system in a zone that’s been designated a Temporary Flight Restriction area could be subject to a $20,000 fine.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.